Doctor of Ministry

 Drew Theological School invites you to join us on a new path toward your Doctor of Ministry degree.
 Choose a DMin experience that supports your vocational goals and lifestyle, and that responds to the great theological and ethical challenges of our day.

-Courageous Leadership in a Changing Culture (starts Summer 2024)—A radically different degree designed for the engaged and curious leader committed to speaking and leading in congregations and in the public square in relevant and courageous ways.
+Courageous Leadership in a Changing Culture (starts summer 2024)—A radically different degree designed for the engaged and curious leader committed to speaking and leading in congregations and in the public square in relevant and courageous ways.

 At Drew, students and faculty are committed to developing responsive leadership in these challenging times.
-The DMIN program brings together religious leaders and Drew Faculty to develop courageous, gospel-inspired responses that are rooted in the Bible, theology and visions of the beloved community.
+The DMin program brings together religious leaders and Drew faculty to develop courageous, gospel-inspired responses that are rooted in the Bible, theology, and visions of the beloved community.

 Our “Courageous Leadership in a Changing Culture” DMin will help you lead your congregations in these challenging times in a format that meets your lifestyle and vocational goals.